Coronavirus (COVID-19) and polycystic kidney disease

 Experts say there is no evidence that people who already have high blood pressure (hypertension) are more likely to get seriously ill from COVID-19 than people with normal blood pressure.
 Experts strongly recommend that people taking medication to reduce their blood pressure continue to do so.

 Jinarc® (tolvaptan) is a medication to help slow the progression of autosomal dominant polycystic kidney disease (ADPKD).
-We are not aware of any specific warnings related to tolvaptan and COVID-19.
+The drug manufacturer, Otsuka, is not aware of any specific recommendations regarding tolvaptan treatment and monitoring during the COVID-19 pandemic.

 People taking tolvaptan should read and follow the advice provided in the patient information leaflet that comes with the medication.
 This includes that you should: consult your doctor if you have nausea, vomiting, fever, tiredness, loss of appetite, pain in the abdomen, dark urine, jaundice (yellowing of skin or eyes), itching of your skin or joint and muscle pain with fever.
 These could be signs your liver is not working properly.